apalbright/thelittledataset/content/post/2017-01-09_ultimate-game-theory.md

 In table 1 we can see this holds since `$2>1>-1>-2$`.
 I could replace these payoffs in the normal form matrix with any set that maintains the same strict inequality and the game would remain a prisoner's dilemma.

 In the prisoner's dilemma context, the relevant solution concept is the well-known concept of Nash equilibrium.
 In Nash equilibrium, no agent (team in this case) has an incentive to deviate if the agent knows the other's strategy.
-In order to solve for Nash equilibrium, I underline the best responses of both teams to each other's strategies:^[Quick refresher as to how to find these marked best responses: Imagine team 1 plays a weak line, then the payoffs to team 2 are either 1 (if play weak) or 2 (if play strong).
-Since `$2>1$`, team 2 will play strong.
-Imagine team 1 plays a strong line, then the payoffs to team 2 are either -2 (if plays weak) or -1 (if plays strong).
-Since `$-1>-2$`, team 2 will play strong.
-The same logic then applies to team 1 since the game is symmetric.]
+In order to solve for Nash equilibrium, I underline the best responses of both teams to each other's strategies:[^4]

 ![](/post/ultimate-game-theory_files/tab2.png)